 These soft pumpkin cookies are thick and cakey with extra pumpkin spice flavor.
 The maple cream cheese icing is a delicious addition, but the cookies are just as wonderful plain.
 They’re quick, easy, and best of all– there’s no cookie dough chilling required!
 My advice is to blot the pumpkin puree to rid excess liquid and use a cookie scoop.

-Diving into the fall baking season feels so good this year and these pumpkin cookies are the best place to start.
+Diving into the fall baking season feels great and these pumpkin cookies are the best place to start.
 I’ve been perfecting cookie recipes for years and these, along with my pumpkin snickerdoodles, are some of my best.
 If you crave chocolate, my chewy pumpkin chocolate chip cookies use the same delicious cookie dough as the snickerdoodles.
-And if you prefer oats in your cookies, you will FLIP for my pumpkin oatmeal cookies.
+And if you prefer oats in your cookies, you will FLIP for my brown butter pumpkin oatmeal cookies.

 Search my pumpkin recipes for more cookies because I’ve published A LOT.